Posted: June 18, 2021

 Make the most of community tours.
 Meet as many team members as possible.
 Ask if you can participate in community events and eat in the dining room before your move so you can get a feel for the community and meet some of the residents.
 At Casey’s Pond, we offer a variety of virtual health and wellness events that you can view before moving including virtual cooking classes with our Executive Chef.

 Make sure you understand the admissions process and what move-in day will be like.
 Find out if the community offers moving assistance or consider hiring a senior move manager.
 When packing, make an essentials box and overnight bag that includes things you will want easy access to upon arrival like your alarm clock, a night light, pajamas, toiletries, medicines, coffee maker and mug, a pillow and any other items that you’ll want that first night.

 Give yourself time to adjust to your surroundings after you move.
 It may take a few weeks or even longer to get used to this new phase of life.
-Here are a few tips to help you adjust after you move in:
+Here are a few tips to help you adjust after moving to independent living: